Calculating Mine Probability in Minesweeper

 Background

 In minesweeper, to calculate the probability that given square is a mine was proved to be #P-complete.
 I offer an exponential, heuristically improved approach to finding such probabilities.
-Everything discussed in this blog is already implemented in my android app.

 How Mine Probability is Defined